 There is a caveat here: you do have to make sure that the alternative can actually replace the unavailable item.
 If your client is looking for a mini-USB cable, you don’t want to suggest they purchase a micro-USB cable instead.
 They might fall under the same category in your web store, but they won’t help your client get the job done – or proceed to checkout.

-Dealing with out-of-stock items is a good start, but there is much more you can do to improve your B2B web store’s user experience.
+Dealing with out-of-stock items is a good start, but there is much more you can do to improve your B2B web store’s user experience and meet B2B buyer’s demands.
 Integrated e-commerce can simplify and optimize the way your clients experience your web store.
-Curious to learn more?